 Then Colonial Pipeline said that it was the victim of a cyberattack involving ransomware and had “proactively” halted all pipeline operations as a result.
 The 5,500-mile pipeline system transports approximately 45% of all fuel consumed on the East Coast, according to its website, and runs from Texas to New Jersey.

-The WannaCry ransomware attack was a worldwide cyberattack aroused in May 2017 based on WannaCry ransomware cryptoworm that targeted the encrypted data of Microsoft Windows operating system.
+The WannaCry ransomware attack was a worldwide cyberattack aroused in May 2017 based on the WannaCry ransomware cryptoworm that targeted the encrypted data of the Microsoft Windows operating system.
 The WannaCry ransomware attack called for ransomware payback of cryptocurrency so that it was extremely difficult to trace the hackers back.

 Around 200,000 computers across 150 countries around the world were infected by WannaCry and the four most affected countries and regions in the world are Russia, Ukraine, India and Taiwan.

 Ransomware may cause huge destruction to organizations or companies, leading to extraordinary losses of productivity and the economy.
 Once files and data are stolen, it means that hundreds of hours’ work are wasted or all customers’ data will be possibly abused and fail to be returned unless money is paid.
 Then, why exactly ransomware attacks can always win?

 The essential reason why ransomware can be rooted in a device is because it’s been infected by the malware leading to a ransomware attack as a malicious link is clicked.
 Based on a phishing email, hackers “seduce” people to click the malicious links attached to the email or message.
 Generally speaking, the email system is regarded as the weakest part of cybersecurity infrastructure for most enterprises.
 Hackers viciously attract users to open malicious files and attachments through phishing emails.